yanglab-emory/TIGAR/README.md

 ### Example Usage
-#### 1. Train gene expression prediction models per chromosome using reference data that have both profiled gene expression and genotype data of the same samples
+#### 1. Train gene expression imputation models per chromosome using reference data that have both profiled gene expression and genotype data of the same samples

 - Variables to specify
-	- `--model`: Gene expression prediction model: `elastic_net` or `DPR`
+	- `--model`: Gene expression imputation model: `elastic_net` or `DPR`
 	- `--Gene_Exp`: Path for Gene annotation and Expression file
 	- `--train_sampleID`: Path for a file with sampleIDs that will be used for training
 	- `--genofile`: Path for the training genotype file (bgzipped and tabixed)